michaelseemichaeldo/escrow256/ReadMe.md

 7. "npm run dev" to serve the assets in the build folder
 8. Go to the host and port that truffle is serving (default is localhost:8080) in order to see the served assets

+If you don't want to run it locally you can also access the dApp via http://escrow256.com